LumeWeb/indexd/doc/rfc/012_metadata_store.md

 For that, we use the key derivation function HKDF which is specifically made for use-cases where you already have entropy-rich input and quickly want to derive domain-specific keys.
+The salt/domain should be the string `MD-HMAC-SECRET`.
 We then use the resulting key to create the HMAC over the encrypted value to store in the metadata store.

 ### Value Encryption

 Similar to the HMAC creation, we derive another key for the encryption of the value with HKDF as well as a random nonce.
+This time we use the salt `MD-ENCRYPTION-SECRET`.
 Then we use CHACHA20-Poly1305 to encrypt the plaintext value and append the nonce to it.
 The nonce is appended since it mustn't be reused while we still need to know it when decrypting.

+### Validation

+After fetching the value for a key from the store, validation works as follows:

+1. derive the needed keys again
+2. validate the value against the key (HMAC)
+3. extract the nonce from the value
+4. decrypt the value
+5. use the value

 ### Limits and Abuse